Skip to main content

 Adding a header menu

 You can add a header menu to columns in the grid area to dynamically hide and show them via the HeaderMenu.
-To add a header menu, import HeaderMenu from "@svar-ui/react-gantt" and then place the Gantt element inside the HeaderMenu component.
-Pass the same api reference to both components.
+To add a header menu, import HeaderMenu from "@svar-ui/react-gantt" and then place the Gantt component as a child of HeaderMenu.
+Use a ref for the Gantt API instance:

 import { useRef } from "react";